okoyo13/okoyo-13/README.md

- Hi there 👋 I'm Okoyo
+ Hi there 👋 I'm Okoyo13

 I'm an aspiring AI enthusiast currently learning Artificial Intelligence and building my skills in data analysis, machine learning, and problem-solving.